5D Smiles Dental Implant Center

 A tooth-colored crown milled from a solid block of zirconia ceramic.
 Zirconia is harder than natural enamel and highly resistant to fracture, staining, and wear.
 Monolithic (single-block) zirconia crowns do not chip because there is no softer porcelain veneer over a metal core.
 5D Smiles uses monolithic zirconia for all implant-supported crowns.

-What is Photofunctionalization (UV activation)?
+Photofunctionalization (UV activation)

 A surface treatment in which the implant is exposed to ultraviolet light for 15 to 20 minutes immediately before placement.
 UV energy removes hydrocarbons that accumulate on the titanium surface during storage, restoring the biologically active surface chemistry.
 Research published in the International Journal of Oral and Maxillofacial Implants shows that photofunctionalized implants achieve osseointegration roughly 30 to 40 percent faster than untreated implants.
 5D Smiles applies UV activation to every implant at no additional charge.

-What is Platelet-Rich Plasma (PRP) and the Vampire Protocol?
+Platelet-Rich Plasma (PRP) and the Vampire Protocol

 Platelet-rich plasma is concentrated from the patient's own blood by centrifugation and applied to the implant site to release growth factors (PDGF, TGF-beta, VEGF) that accelerate bone and soft-tissue healing.
-The Vampire Implant Protocol is the name Dr. Qiu uses for this technique at 5D Smiles, adapted from methods taught in his UCLA training.
+The Vampire Implants™ Protocol is the name Dr. Qiu uses for this technique at 5D Smiles, adapted from methods taught in his UCLA training.
 PRP reduces post-operative inflammation and has been shown in multiple RCTs to improve early bone-to-implant contact.
 The procedure is included with every implant placement at 5D Smiles.

 Healing and risk